 An update to EPA was enacted in 2009 by Congress, rightfully named the Lilly Ledbetter Fair Pay Act.
 In clarifying what constituted pay discrimination, the Supreme Court noted that discriminatory compensation based on one’s sex happens each paycheck the victim receives, meaning 12 separate paydays of discriminatory pay practices constitutes 12 counts.
 Lilly Ledbetter, who piloted the EPA update, was discriminated against during her tenure as a Goodyear Tire plant supervisor.

-Legal precedence is established once all reasonable doubt is removed from claimant’s side and burden of proof is met with no logical explanation from employer.
+Legal precedence is established once all reasonable doubt is removed from The claimant’s side and the burden of proof is met with no logical explanation from the employer.

-Barring affirmative defense based on merit, seniority, quantity or other non-gender system, claims brought to JML Law by employees discriminated against based on pay could render benefits to claimants.
-Some financial awards we’ve won include back pay, adjustment to current pay, and pain and suffering.
+Barring affirmative defense based on merit, seniority, quantity, or another non-gender system, claims brought to JML Law by employees discriminated against based on pay could benefit claimants.
+Some financial awards we’ve won include back pay, adjustment to current income, and pain and suffering.
 Outcomes vary by claim and rarely, if ever, duplicate.

-Trusting JML Law with pay disparity cases means you’ll get the assistance of a dedicated Los Angeles Equal Pay Act attorney knowledge of every facet of employment law.
-You get 40 years of excellence in legal representation, an attorney that cares and our commitment to fairly litigate pay disparity issues.
+Trusting JML Law with pay disparity cases means you’ll get the assistance of a dedicated Los Angeles Equal Pay Act attorney with knowledge of every facet of employment law.
+You get 40 years of excellence in legal representation, an attorney who cares, and our commitment to fairly litigate pay disparity issues.